aukspot/dles/README.md

 - [Cutle](https://pfiffel.com/cutle/) - Cut today's shape as evenly as you can.
 - [Estimadle](https://estimadle.com) - Estimate the number of circles within 10 seconds.
 - [Estimate Me](https://estimate-me.aukspot.com) - Estimate something new every day!
+- [Far Out](https://www.faroutquiz.com) - Three daily estimation trivia questions.
+The closer you get, the higher your score.
 - [Guess The Angle](https://guesstheangle.wtf) - Guess today's angle in 4 guesses or less.
 - [Guess The House](https://guessthe.house) - Guess the price of the house by its pictures and information.
 - [Housle](https://housle.house) - Guess the price of the house, given pictures of parts of the house.